Skip to content

 Records

-Records are user-defined data types with named fields, created via the define-record-type special form.
+Records are user-defined, named product types created with the define-record-type special form.
 They provide constructors, type predicates, and field accessors.

 Defining Record Types